maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('delhi police', 288)
 10. ('farmerprotest gazipurborder', 277)
 ```
 Some neutral keywords include 'tractor rally,' 'delhi police,' 'rakeshtikait farmersprotest,' and 'farmerprotest gazipurborder.'
-These tweets are likely news outlets or reporters discussing the events that occurred during the Republic's Day violence.
+These tweets are likely from news outlets or reporters discussing the events that occurred during the Republic Day violence.

-Rakesh Tikait (from rakeshtikait farmersprotest') is a spokesperson of the Bharatiya Kisan Union which notably withdrew from the protests after the violence.
+Rakesh Tikait (from 'rakeshtikait farmersprotest') is a spokesperson of the Bharatiya Kisan Union, which notably withdrew from the protests after the violence.
 The Ghazipur border was a protest site for the farmers.
 [Tikait was reported to have broken down at the site](https://timesofindia.indiatimes.com/india/farmers-refuse-to-vacate-ghazipur-protest-site-singhu-turns-into-fortress-highlights/articleshow/80575153.cms), which may explain why both were mentioned more frequently.
 ```
 Negative Keywords: